MiDataInt/mdi-script-generator/static/options/MDI_DIRECTORY.md

-### MDI Directory
+### Installation Directory (a.k.a.
+MDI Directory)

-Please specify the full path where you would like to install the MDI (or where it has already been installed).
+Please provide the full path where you would like to/have already installed the MDI.

-If the provided **MDI Directory** ends with 'mdi' it will be used as is, otherwise software will be installed into a sub-folder named 'mdi'.
+If **Installation Directory** ends with 'mdi' it will be used as is, otherwise code will be installed into a subfolder named 'mdi'.

-The installer will create the mdi sub-folder as needed, but the parent folder must already exist and will not be created for you to prevent unintended actions.
+The installer will create the 'mdi' subfolder as needed, but the parent folder must already exist to prevent unintended actions.

-#### Examples: Windows
+The following examples are all equivalent.

+**Windows**
 - C:\path\to\mdi
-- C:\path\to (equivalent to above)
+- C:\path\to

-#### Examples: Mac or Linux
+**Mac or Linux**
 - /path/to/mdi
-- /path/to (equivalent to above)
+- /path/to

-Hint: you can usually copy these file paths from your computer rather than typing them out manually!
+Hint: you can usually copy file paths from your computer rather than typing them out manually.